The Tour du Mont Blanc has been often touted as a top ten-trek trip: a true bucket list trip for those who love to trek.

 Right she is.

 The Tour du Mont Blanc offers you the opportunity to trek around Europe’s tallest mountain, and in doing so, trek through three different countries, and not insignificantly, the opportunity to sample their respective cuisines and cultures.
+There is no shortage of incredible cheeses, barista beverages, pastas and wines to sample.
+I think this is what Tara was referring to.
+While challenging, this trek’s food, drink and cultural offerings make it fairly civilized.

 The Tour typically departs near Chamonix in Les Houches in France.
 From there you hike up and over towards the Mount Blanc train station and then down to Les Contamines.
 This day typically is around a 2500 foot ascent and a 2800 foot descent.
 Which seems close to the average for the trip.
 Although typically the ascents are closer to 2800 feet to 3000 feet.